willseltzer/tgpt/README.md

 # tgpt
 A streaming Python CLI leveraging OpenAI GPT for code assistance, including code verification, rewriting, and general queries.
 Get started by obtaining an API key from OpenAI, running install_tgpt.sh, and then tgpt.

-# Quick & Easy Code Assistance
+## Quick & Easy Code Assistance
-Verify code with the .verify command:
+Besides being able to answer arbitrary queries with `tgpt <query>`, you can also use the tool to verify and rewrite code.
+To verify code, simply type the .verify command followed by the file you want to verify:
 ```
 bash
 tgpt .verify file_to_verify.py